My Automated Content Pipeline

 Live Week

-•Host platforms fire scheduled content daily — nothing new is created here
+•Host platforms fire scheduled content on their slots — nothing new is created here

 •15-minute daily engagement routine: respond to comments, engage with others, reach out for collaborations